Skip to Content

 And if a baby has a hat on, she unfortunately smells and kisses a baby hat instead of her baby.
 I’m going out on a limb here and assume there’s less biological benefit to kissing and smelling a baby hat than a freshly born baby head. 😉

-In my brief stint as birth assistant, the midwife I was working with was transitioning away from hatting each baby as it was born.
+In my brief stint as childbirth assistant, the midwife I was working with was transitioning away from hatting each baby as it was born.
 She saw the hat as a barrier between the bonding of mothers and babies and desired to eliminate it.

 However, thermoregulation still needed to be addressed because the environment to power through transition and pushing (fans, cool breezes, cold a/c, etc.) is not the same environment that keeps a fresh, wet baby warm.